Yohpal-International-Limited/mediasoup-live-class/server/README.md

 ### `TERMINAL`

-If set to "true", an internative terminal client is opened in the same terminal session where **mediasoup-demo-server** has been launched.
+If set to "true", an interactive terminal client is opened in the same terminal session where **mediasoup-demo-server** has been launched.

 Additionally you can open an interactive terminal client from any other terminal session.
 See the _"Connecting a terminal to a running server"_ section below.